eventide-project/schema/README.md

 # => {name: "Some Name", amount: 11}
 ```

-### Including the Excluded Attributes
+### Including the Transient Attributes

-As with the list of attribute names, the hash representation of a schema object does not include the attributes that have been excluded via the `excluded_attributes` class method.
+As with the list of attribute names, the hash representation of a schema object does not include the attributes that have been excluded via the `transiant_attributes` class method.

 However, the full hash of attribute values, including the transient attributes, can still be accessed via the `attributes` method by passing the `include_transient` keyword argument.